 We’ll never have perfect information about a candidate before offering them a position at our company.
 We will always have to trust that the little information we receive in the hiring process is indicative of who that person will be in the months and years to come.

 What we don’t have to do is trust disparate data points that are influenced by hundreds of outside factors.
 We can restructure our hiring process to fairly and accurately compare candidates by tying it more closely to the actual job the candidates are looking to snag.
-Those who do this best will end up with the best employees — and that’s the true goal of the hiring process.
+Another great strategy is to consider looking into a recruitment firm like Betts Recruiting agency and end up with the best employees .

 Hear more about how you can build a better workplace from all angles from Aspire!